Khutbah: Delivery

 The khatib must be in a state of ritual purity; his dress must be in accord with the prescriptions.
 It is commendable for the khatib to be on a pulpit or an elevated place; to salute the congregation when directing himself towards them; to sit down until the adhan is pronounced by the muezzin; and to direct himself straightway to his audience.
 Finally the khatib should make the sermon short.

+Make your salah (prayer) long and your khutbah (sermon) short.